ark1979/ark1979-DbaAssign4/README.md

 ### Why theses privileges?
-* Inventory - needs to manage products and product lines
+* Inventory - So product lines and products could be manageable
-* Bookkeeping - just needs to be able to view oders & details
+* Bookkeeping - to view orders & details
-* HR - they are managing employees and offices
+* HR - Resposible for employees and offices
-* Sales - in theory only needs to create orders but they should also be able to correct their mistakes in orders wihtout having to contact IT
+* Sales - Main work is to make orders but also to edit the orders without bothering IT.
-* IT - needs all access because they are IT
+* IT - Have all access to IT

 # Exercise 2 - logging
 ## Creating users: